Pruning Tips for Northeast Florida Landscapes

 Deadhead annual flowers regularly to keep them blooming well.
 Removing the old flowers prevents them from setting seeds and allows plants to put more energy into blooming.
 Some annuals, such as petunias, sprawl and develop bare stems at their bases.
 As with perennials, you can shear these rangy plants to force more compact growth and renewed bloom.

 On young trees, it is important to remove suckers from the base of the tree.
 Mature citrus trees do not require pruning of the canopy except for substantial injury or after a disease or freeze damage.
 Unnecessary pruning will reduce fruit production.
 Pruning of the canopy should be reserved to prevent trees from crowding other plants or buildings.
 Be sure to remove vertical shoots.
-Make all pruning cuts flush with the trunk, since stubs may be attacked by rotting organisms which could damage the tree.
+Make all pruning cuts flush with the trunk, since stubs may be attacked by rotting organisms that could damage the tree.
 If you must prune, timing can be tricky and varies by variety.
-Shoot for after harvest and before flowering.
+Shoot for after-harvest and before flowering.

 Plus, remember that for comprehensive solutions to your specific lawn, garden and landscaping need contact Earth Works of Jacksonville online and at 904-996-0712.